mjordan/islandora_workbench_docs/docs/field_types.md

 Note that:

-* Geocoordinate fields need to be wrapped in double quotation marks, unless the `delimiter` key in your configuration file is set to something other than a comma.
+* Geocoordinate values in your CSV need to be wrapped in double quotation marks, unless the `delimiter` key in your configuration file is set to something other than a comma.
 * If you are entering geocoordinates into a spreadsheet, a leading `+` will make the spreadsheet application think you are entering a formula.
 You can work around this by escaping the `+` with a backslash (`\`), e.g., `49.16667,-123.93333` should be `\+49.16667,-123.93333`, and `49.16667,-123.93333|49.25,-124.8` should be `\+49.16667,-123.93333|\+49.25,-124.8`.
 Workbench will strip the leading `\` before it populates the Drupal fields.